MarcB77/NN_Footballplayers/README.md

 How to run the application locally:<br/>
 Open up the folder in your cmd prompt or in a sourcecode editor (VSCode e.g.).<br/>

+This Neural network with Pytorch, is able to predict the position of a footballplayer in the field.
+Based on several features.<br/>

 If you have any questions please do not hesitate to contact me: mblomvliet@gmail.com<br/>

 Best,<br/>